Markets rally on Powell comments, China boosted by duty cut

 "The increasing force of the policy tools will lift market confidence, amplifying the positive signal for the market."

+However, the gains in China were well off their initial five percent advance owing to ongoing worries about the economy.

-However, Neo Wang, at Evercore ISI warned that stocks were unlikely to rally unless authorities announce a huge stimulus package similar to the so-called "bazooka" in 2008.
+Neo Wang at Evercore ISI warned that stocks were unlikely to rally unless authorities announce a huge stimulus package similar to the so-called "bazooka" in 2008.

 Investors are also keeping tabs on US Commerce Secretary Gina Raimondo's talks with Chinese counterparts in the latest bid to ease trade tensions between the world's two largest economies.